TonyLiu0226/TonyLiu0226/README.md

 - 👋 Hi, I’m @TonyLiu0226
-- 👀 I’m interested in software development and AI
+- 👀 I’m interested in web development (front end and back end), as well as machine learning.
+I am currently working on a few interesting projects atm
 - 🌱 I’m currently studying computer engineering at the University of British Columbia
 - 📫 Please reach me by email at TL0226yn@gmail.com or follow me on instagram tony_26l